michaelstromer-clear/clear-packages-ios/README.md

 A curated list of CLEAR Swift packages.

+### Introduction

+Updating and tracking Swift Package versions across multiple repositories is quite cumbersome.
+With a Swift Package collection, we can keep track of internal packages updates within Xcode.

 ### Installation

 Visit the latest collection [here](https://github.com/unrestrictedidentity/clear-packages-ios/blob/main/collection.json) and select **"Raw"** -- then copy the raw json file's URL from your web browser.